Free Shipping Nationwide | Paid Orders will be Priortized

 Definition and Differences between Hijab and Burka

 Hijab refers to a modest covering that typically includes a headscarf worn by Muslim women to preserve their modesty.
 It commonly covers the head and neck while leaving the face visible.
 In contrast, the burka is a full-body covering that includes a mesh screen over the eyes.
 It covers the entire body from head to toe, often leaving only a mesh screen for the eyes to see through.
+Many people wonder what is the point of a hijab?
+The hijab serves not just as a piece of clothing but as a significant expression of identity, faith, and a commitment to the values of modesty.

 Cultural and Regional Variations in the Use of Hijab and Burka